Grief Support and Counseling For Adults

 In-person 6-week group

-Memory Pillow Making Workshop
+Memory Pillow Workshop

-In-person workshop
+In-person

 Memories of our loved ones are triggered in many ways, such as the feel of a favorite shirt, or the scent of aftershave, cologne, or perfume.
 Our senses come alive when we connect with these belongings and our memories.
 In this class, grief support staff and sewing experts help you to create a memory pillow.
 You bring a button-down shirt belonging to your loved one, and we supply the rest.
 At the end of the class, you will bring home a meaningful remembrance to bring you comfort.
 No prior sewing experience is needed.
-Advance registration required.
+Registration is required.